1966bc/Biovarase/README.md

 - To export data to a temp excel file click on File/Export.
 - To export last values in a temp excel file click on Quick Data Analysis

+Biovarase requires

-Biovarase requires Python 3
+- Python 3
-Biovarase use Tkinter and matplotlib
+- Tkinter
+- matplotlib
+- xlwt

- Releasing on "GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007"
+***Releasing on "GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007"

-To start with Biovarase execute biovarase.py, something like bc@hal9000:~/biovarase$ python3 biovarase.py
+To start with Biovarase execute biovarase.py, something like

+> bc@hal9000:~/biovarase$ python3 biovarase.py

 Regards.